dylann123/history-timeline/README.md

 switch your year using the little timeline at the bottom

-saves points to server, built using the node.js framework with the express.js library
+saves points to server, built using node.js with the express.js library

 images used are in no way my own - credit where credit is due